grvcPerception/pa_powerline_perching/README.md

 # Perception-Aware Perching on Powerlines with Multirotors

-This repo contains the code for the NLP-based perching trajectory generation presented in our paper "Perception-Aware Perching on Powerlines with Multirotors".
+This repo contains the code for the NLP-based perching trajectory generation presented in our paper [Paneque et al. RA-L'22](https://rpg.ifi.uzh.ch/docs/RAL22_Paneque.pdf).

 [![Perception-Aware Perching on Powerlines with Multirotors (Narrated Video)](media/youtube_thumbnail.jpg)](https://youtu.be/JsPavnsfpbk)